MicrosoftDocs/fabric-docs/docs/data-factory/pricing-apache-airflow-job.md

 # Data workflows pricing for Data Factory in Microsoft Fabric

-Data workflows allows you to build and schedule Apache Airflow DAGs in Microsoft Fabric.
+Data workflows allows you to build and schedule Apache Airflow Directed Acyclic Graphs (also referred to as DAGs) in Microsoft Fabric.
 For more details refer [What are Data Workflows]([What are Data Workflows? - Microsoft Fabric | Microsoft Learn](https://learn.microsoft.com/en-us/fabric/data-factory/data-workflows-concepts)).